easttennesseecc-star/Q-Top-Dog-IDE/RUNWAY_BYOK_MEDIA_SYNTHESIS_COMPETITIVE_ADVANTAGE.md

 ## Conclusion

-### Q-IDE's Runway BYOK Integration is a Market First
+### Top Dog's Runway BYOK Integration is a Market First

 - ✅ **Only platform** combining IDE + multi-LLM + media synthesis
 - ✅ **Only offering** true BYOK for both code and media